cimryan/teslausb/README.md

 ### Get the scripts onto the Pi
 Now that you have a shell on the Pi you can turn the Pi into a smart USB drive.
-1. Enter the following command.
+1. Enter the following commands:
     ```
     sudo -i
     nano /etc/wpa_supplicant/wpa_supplicant.conf
     ```
 1. Add this block to the bottom of the file specifying the actual SSID of your network and your actual PSK, keeping the quotes around both values.
+Note that the SSID may be case-sensitive on your network.
     ```
     network={
-      ssid="NETWORK"
+      ssid="SSID"
       psk="PASSWORD"
     }
     ```